Entertain Yourself During All Four (Rainy) Seasons

-In keeping with those sentiments the Oregon Historical Society museum (1200 SW Park Ave.; ohs.org) is a fantastic option – and for Multnomah County residents it is FREE ($11 for others).
-I guarantee that you WILL learn a ton about this fascinating state.
+In keeping with those sentiments the Oregon Historical Society museum is a fantastic option and for Multnomah County residents it is FREE ($10 for others).
+I guarantee that you will learn a ton about this fascinating state.
 You will be surprised.
 You will be enriched.
 Even if you don’t live in Multnomah County and, hence, get in free, you should consider it.

-The Portland Art Museum (1219 SW Park Ave. portlandartmuseum.org) is an awesome facility with a world class inventory, well worth a long, immersive visit.
-It is free on the first Thursday of each month from 5 to 8 – and you will want to make note of this because regular adult admission to the museum is now a whopping $19.99!
+The Portland Art Museum is an awesome facility with a world class inventory, well worth a long, immersive visit.
+It is free on the first Thursday of each month from 5 to 8 p.m.
+This is the best day to visit and I recommend opening the calendar on your phone and making a note.
+Regular adult admission to the museum is now a whopping $20!

-History, art, culture – and how to save the world – not a bad way to spend a rainy day!
+Exploring history, art and culture is not a bad way to spend a rainy day!